 The aim of the study was to further investigate the relationship between levels of protection, the impacts of measures and the associated costs and benefits.
-However, in previous studies, defining protection levels has been described as one of the main challenges of the study.
-To overcome this obstacle, this study focuses instead on protection measures, trying to establish the relationship between measures, impacts on economic sectors and the associated costs and benefits.
-This relationship was established beforehand, to guide the assessment, and was tested throughout the assessment.
+However, in previous studies, defining levels of protection was identified as one of the main challenges for MPAs.
+To address this issue, the present study focuses more on protection measures, aiming to establish a link between these measures, their impacts on economic sectors, and the resulting costs and benefits.
+This relationship was initially defined to guide the evaluation and then tested throughout the process.
+The costs and benefits were subsequently analyzed.